preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

-Edit Permissions for a page
+Edit permissions for a page
 =============================

 Default settings is that the same edit permissions apply to all pages, but that can be changed if needed.
 If you change permissions for a page that has sub pages, all the sub pages gets the new permissions (they inherit the permissions settings from the "parent").

 Do the following:

-1. Open Edit Mode.
+1. Open Edit mode.
 2. Select the page where you need to edit permissions.
 3. Open the menu and select "Permissions".